Identifying Hazardous Materials in the Home

 The most common areas to discover mould growth are:

-- Attics that are under ventilated, have a roof membrane leak, have a ventilation fan either bathroom of range hood exhausting into the attic space.
+- Attics that are under ventilated, have a roof membrane leak, or have a ventilation fan (either bathroom or range hood) exhausting into the attic space.

 - Crawl spaces that are under ventilated or undergo moisture ingress issues.